dustywhite7/pythonMikkeli/courseSlides/2 - Loops.md

 ---

-# If, Else Statements
+# Making a Good Condition

 - ```if```, ```else``` statements are order dependent!
 - The logic must be clear
-	- Can't compare strings to integers, for example
+	- Shouldn't compare strings to integers, for example
 - You must enumerate all possible outcomes.
 If not, your code might surprise you!
-	- Remember, computers are stupid, and only do what they are told
+	- Remember, computers are stupid (like, REALLY stupid), and only do what they are told
 	- This is the ["Garbage in, garbage out"](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) principle

 ---